crobinson96/crobinson96.github.io/_posts/2019-08-29-abcpersonalfinance.md

 permalink: /the_abc_of_personal_finance
 ---

 I have recently been asked on a few occasions what I do, upon replying "I work in a finance company" I usually get asked on advice for investments.
 I go on to explain how I am not in an investing/trading type of role then, out of curiousity, I ask for a deeper insight into how the person manages their money.
-On almost all occassions I find out they are lacking basic personal finance skills, so I've decided to write this short article to demistify the basics of personal finance and give some actionable information instead of the typical philosophical answers given by many online.
+On almost all occassions I find out they are lacking basic personal finance skills, so I've decided to write this short article to demystify the basics of personal finance and give some actionable information instead of the typical philosophical answers given by many online.
 I am unsure if it is a universal financial illiteracy problem or just amongst the graduates I have met, but as I am a graduate myself I will write from the point of view of a graduate looking to get their personal finance in order.

 ## The state of the nation